-When WPSEL =1: Individual Sector protection mode,
+When WPSEL =1: Advanced Sector Protection mode,

 Blocks are individually protected by their own SPB or DPB.
 On power-up, all blocks are write protected by the Dynamic Protection Bits (DPB) by default.
-The Individual Sector Protection instructions WRLR, RDLR, WRSPB, ES-SPB, WRDPB, RDDPB, GBLK, and GBULK are activated.
+The Advanced Sector Protection instructions WRLR, RDLR, WRSPB, ES-SPB, WRDPB, RDDPB, GBLK, and GBULK are activated.
 The BP3-BP0 bits of the Status Register are disabled and have no effect.
+Hardware protection is performed by driving WP#=0.
+Once WP#=0 all blocks and sectors are write protected regardless of the state of each SPB or DPB.

-The sequence of issuing WPSEL instruction is: CS# goes low \rightarrow send WPSEL instruction to enable the Individual Sector Protect mode \rightarrow CS# goes high.
+The sequence of issuing WPSEL instruction is: CS# goes low \rightarrow send WPSEL instruction to enable the Advanced Sector Protection mode \rightarrow CS# goes high.

-Figure 55.
+Figure 60.
 Write Protection Selection

-Figure 56.
+Figure 61.
 WPSEL Flow

-9-31.
+9-33.
 Advanced Sector Protection